gorcon/rcon-cli/README.md

 to set the environment name and connection parameters for each server.
 You can enable logging requests and responses.
 To do this, you need to define the log variable in the environment blocks.
 You can do this for each server separately and create different log files for them.
 If the path to the log file is not specified, then logging will not be conducted.
-You cannot control this in arguments, it is available only from the configuration file.

 ```yaml
 default: